s0100/daydream/README.md

 # Daydream

-It's command-line program for figuring out the day.
+It's a command-line program for figuring out the day.

 I did not compile it, you have to do that by yourself.